barackd222/dx-labs/cloud-native-devops/CloudNative100.md

     ![](images/100/Picture100-1.png)

 - **IMPORTANT** - Under my services, select from the drop down list the correct data center and click on **My Services**.
 If you are unsure of the data center you should select, and this is an in-person training event, ***ask your instructor*** which **Region** to select from the drop down list.
 If you received your account through an Oracle Trial, your Trial confirmation email should provide a URL that will pre-select the region for you.
-(During XWeeks all accounts are in *us2* data center)

     ![](images/100/Picture100-2.png)

 - Enter your identity domain and click **Go**.

-    **NOTE:** The **Identity Domain, User Name** and **Password** values will be given to you by the instructor or Trial confirmation email.
-(Take DEVCS_DOMAIN value)
+    **NOTE:** The **Identity Domain, User Name** and **Password** values will be given to you by the instructor.

     ![](images/100/Picture100-3.png)